hamzaij2005/Semester_1_Cplusplus_basics/README.md

 This repository contains a collection of C++ programs written during the first semester of my Software Engineering degree.
 These programs helped me build a strong understanding of programming logic and syntax using the C++ language.
 All code is written clearly and is helpful for beginners looking to learn or practice C++.

-#🧾 What’s Included
+#🧾 What’s Included:

 🔤 Input & Output
-Basic programs using cin and cout, with formatting output using endl, \n, and setw.
+Basic programs using cin and cout, with formatting output using endl.

 🔁 Loops
 Examples using for, while, and do-while loops.
 Includes pattern printing, reverse counting, and logic-based loop tasks.